XyLe-GBP/ATRACTool-Reloaded/README.md

 When specifying 12kHz or 24kHz, 12kHz means only 12kHz WAVE files.

 In the case of 24kHz, only 24kHz WAVE files can be specified.
 If there is no particular reason, it is recommended to convert at 48kHz.

+If an error occurs when loading ATRAC, the application settings may be inappropriate for the loaded format.
+For ATRAC3, 44100Hz is for PSP, and 48000Hz is for PS3.
+For ATRAC9, it depends on the Hz, bitrate, and number of channels.

 **How to Set Loop Point Information for ATRAC for Consoles (Sony PlayStation Series)**